oanda/apidocs/README.md

 ##Authentication

-**Authentication is not currently not required.** No OAuth, no login, no permission required.
-Please don't trade with accounts that you don't own.
+In order to trade, you will need an OANDA account id.
+Creating a new user will automatically generate a new account id for you.
+While our API is still being drafted, you will not need your username/password for any purpose other than creating an account.
+Please be respectful of others by not trading on accounts that you don't own.

 <!--
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-12).
 A successful authentication flow results in the application obtaining a user access token which can be used to make requests to OANDA's APIs.